systems.cfg - [ELECTRICAL]

 • buses: a bus is what creates connections between systems and sub-systems (see General / Buses for governing SimVars).

 IMPORTANT!
 A system only exists if at least one bus is defined.
+If no buses are defined, then the simulation will assume you are using the Legacy Parameters.

 Each of these components can be defined multiple times as parameters within the [ELECTRICAL] configuration header.
 For how to access the information that these parameters add to an aircraft, please see the section on SimVars And Keys.